cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Discovered coordinated nonverbal communication patterns between infants and caregivers, leading to self-agency and effectance
 * Secure dyads have synchronized, rhythmic, and highly coordinated nonverbal behavior
 * Moment-by-moment exchange is represented within the infant's mind in a presymbolic, procedural form
+* **Three principles of salience**:
+  - self-regulation and interactive regulation
+  - disruption and repair
-* Three principles of salience: self-regulation and interactive regulation, disruption and repair, and optimal engagement and heightened positive affect
+  - optimal engagement and heightened positive affect
 * Primary intersubjectivity emerges from these principles
 * Collaborative interactions vs. contradictory dialogues
 	+ Collaborative: self-regulation, interactive regulation, and mutual engagement